ryanmiville/akkord/README.md

 ```

 # Usage
-Your bot is simply a specialized actor and should feel very familiar to anyone familiar with Akka.
+Your bot is simply a specialized actor and should feel very familiar to anyone with Akka experience.
 ```scala
 class Bot(token: String) extends DiscordBot(token) {